bihealth/sodar-server/docs_manual/source/app_samplesheets_create.rst

 Create from Template
 ====================

-Choosing *Create from Template* first presents you a form for selecting the appropriate template.
-SODAR uses the
-`CUBI Toolkit (CUBI-TK) <https://github.com/bihealth/cubi-tk>`_ for this and provides a GUI for the CUBI-TK templated creation process.
+Choosing :guilabel:`Create from Template` first presents you a form for selecting the appropriate template.
+SODAR uses the `CUBI Toolkit (CUBI-TK) <https://github.com/bihealth/cubi-tk>`_ for this and provides a GUI for the CUBI-TK templated creation process.
 Alternatively, you can create an ISA-Tab in CUBI-TK, edit it as necessary and then follow the steps